 The Upper Valley Adaptation Workgroup (UVAW) is a bi-state, multi-stakeholder working group of leaders and partner organizations.
-Started in December of 2011, the workgroup meets monthly focusing on building climate resilient communities in the Upper Valley Region of Vermont and New Hampshire.
+Started in December 2011, the workgroup meets monthly to focus on building climate-resilient communities in the Upper Valley.

 Our Working Definition of Climate Resiliency